The 40-Year-Old Virgin-2005

 For a similar experience, watch the superior What’s Love Got to Do with It (1993) starring Angela Bassett as Tina Turner.

 Respect follows the rise of Aretha Franklin’s career, from a privileged child singing in her father’s church choir to her international superstardom and her journey to find her voice.
-She battles her ‘demons’ like overindulging in alcohol and dating abusive men as she struggles with the rigors of touring and recording hit singles becoming a difficult diva along the way.

 She struggles with her career, battles the bottle, collapses on stage, fights with her family, scolds a housekeeper, reunites with her sisters, returns to the stage a star, and just about every other experience that the rise and fall and rise again of a superstar would behold.

-Strangely, the film’s timeline is largely from 1962-1972 during the singer’s rise to fame.
-Completely skipped is her return to the top of the charts in 1985 with ‘Freeway of Love’ or any of her other 1980s hits.
-She died in 2018 so much of her life is not featured at all.
+Strangely, the film’s timeline primarily spans from 1962 to 1972, during the singer’s rise to fame.
+Notably, one period was also skipped over in her return to the top of the charts in 1985 with ‘Freeway of Love’ or any of her other 1980s hits.

 The best parts of Respect are when Hudson performs.
-Besides her brilliant rendition of ‘Amazing Grace’ other treats are ‘Think’, ‘I Say a Little Prayer’, and naturally, ‘Respect’.
+Besides her brilliant rendition of ‘Amazing Grace’, other treats are ‘Think’, ‘I Say a Little Prayer’, and, naturally, ‘Respect’.
 Hudson rises to the occasion with every number.

-I expected greatness out of Respect (2021) but all I got was mediocrity.
+I expected greatness out of Respect (2021), but all I got was mediocrity.

 West Side Story-2021